 Collective supervision provides opportunities for individuals to come together and discuss workplace challenges, reflect on practice, share knowledge and to further develop mātauranga Māori in combination with clinical practice.
 Currently, supervision models are outdated and do not cater for the needs of the Māori workforce.
 Collective supervision is an excellent platform to support staff, raise professional practice, build confidence and is supported by one-on-one supervision.

-Strategic planning can begin with a 1-2 workshop exploring and developing organisational/operational vision, mission, aims and working objectives.
+Strategic planning can begin with a 1-2 day workshop exploring and developing/revise your organisational/operational vision, mission, aims and working objectives.
 We can tailor planning towards existing operational documents and frameworks as suited.
-Throughout the day we delivered through whole sensory learning and strength-based approaches using co-creation/design methods.
+Throughout the process we engage through whole sensory learning and strength-based approaches using co-creation/design methods.
 We will work with you to finalise the strategic vision and produce a document to socialise with the organisation/workforce.

 Wānanga method is based on a reciprocal relationship of providing a space to learn from each other and explore rangahau pathways.
 It is envisioned that the wānanga will be conducted at a marae and will follow tikanga and kawa practices.
 Tikanga will provide a core reference foundation for which discussion can develop.